MSP Policy & Procedures

 POLICY & PROCEDURES FOR MANAGED SERVICE PROVIDERS (msp)

-With the tightening of data protection laws that followed the introduction of GDPR over two years ago, enforcement actions have already begun to be more widespread.
+With the tightening of data protection laws that followed the introduction of GDPR, enforcement actions have begun to be more widespread.

 Heavy penalties are handed out by the Data Protection Authorities.
 There have already been some big victims, including Marriott and British Airways, who were both handed enormous fines in the UK recently for data breaches and violations of GDPR.